-Applicants who require an F-1 student visa to study in the United States are eligible for admission to the College.
-Community College of Philadelphia is authorized to issue Form I20 to qualified students who wish to study in the United States and earn a degree.
+International students who are eligible to study in the United States are also eligible for admission to the College.
+Community College of Philadelphia is authorized to issue Form I-20 and other immigration documentation to qualified students who wish to study in the United States and earn a degree.
 All applicants must complete all admission requirements by July 1 for the fall semester and November 1 for the spring semester.
+International students holding an F-1, J-1 or any non-immigrant visa cannot be classified as legal residents of Philadelphia or Pennsylvania.
 Visit our International Student page for more information.